Personal line of credit: What it is and how it works

 Personal line of credit cons

-There are some potential disadvantages of choosing a PLOC, though they may not be downsides to everyone.
-These include:
+There are some potential disadvantages to choosing a PLOC, including:

-• Qualifying with low credit scores or poor credit history can be tough
+• Tough qualification for borrowers with low credit scores or poor credit history

-• Not open-ended and requires reapplying at the end of the draw period
+• Having to reapply at the end of the draw period

-• Borrowers may be required to pay off the entire PLOC balance annually
+• Potentially having to pay off the entire PLOC balance annually

 PLOCs and personal loans are similar because they both allow you to borrow money from a lender without collateral.
 But each works a bit differently.

 A PLOC is a revolving line of credit—typically up to a certain limit—that often has a variable interest rate.
 On the other hand, a personal loan is a fixed amount of funds usually distributed as a lump sum.
-Personal loans generally have a fixed interest rate, which means the monthly payment stays the same over the course of the loan.
+Personal loan payments generally stay the same over the course of the loan.

-There are a few different types of lines of credit (LOCs) besides PLOCs.
-Take a closer look at a couple:
+There are a few different types of lines of credit besides PLOCs.
+Take a closer look at a couple.

 Home equity line of credit

-A HELOC is a secured loan because you can borrow funds against the equity in your home.
-Borrowing funds using a HELOC tends to be riskier because if you fail to make payments, your home could be foreclosed on.
-But because a HELOC is backed by your home, interest rates tend to be lower than those of other unsecured loans, like PLOCs.
+A HELOC is a secured loan because it involves borrowing against the equity in a home.
+Borrowing funds using a HELOC tends to be riskier because of the risk of foreclosure from missing payments.
+But because a HELOC is backed by a home, interest rates tend to be lower than those of other unsecured loans, like PLOCs.

 Business line of credit